11th Grade EAP

 How Students Can Authorize Release of their Results

 All students now participate in EAP by virtue of completing the Smarter Balanced Summative Assessments for English language arts/literacy and mathematics.
-Students must authorize the release of their CAASPP (i.e., Smarter Balanced Summative Assessment) results for each assessment to the CSU and CCC systems.
+Students must choose whether to authorize the release of their CAASPP (i.e., Smarter Balanced Summative Assessment) results for each assessment to the CSU and CCC systems.

-- The release of results for both English language arts/literacy and mathematics must be completed separately.
+- The release of results for English language arts/literacy (ELA) and for mathematics must be completed separately.

 - Students that do not release their results at the end of the assessments may later submit a copy of their score report to the CSU and/or community college in which they have enrolled.